Futu-reADS/AWSIM/README.md

     git pull
     ```

-    - Run Unity Hub
+    - Start Unity Hub
-    - Run AWSIM
+    - Double click AWSIM
-    - Open `Asset/AWSIM/Scenes/
+    - Open `Asset/AWSIM/Scenes/FT_MecanumSimulation.unity{
     - Start simulation using _playback_ button at the top of Unity's window
-    - Preparing an executable file for the simulator
+    - Preparing an executable file for the simulator is a good idea for reducing load

 ### Topics